 There is a monetary cost to become and maintain membership, but it is not excessive.
 While historically dues had not kept up with inflation, many lodges have begun to correct that problem.

-Tejon Lodge charges $300 to receive the degrees of Freemasonry and $125 per year to continue membership once a man has become a Master Mason.
+Tejon Lodge charges a one time fee of $300 to receive the degrees of Freemasonry and then dues are annual to continue membership once a man has become a Master Mason.

 The frequency of meetings varies, depending on the location of the man.
 Tejon Lodge has a Stated Communication (or business meeting) once a month except July and August, and 12 Special Communications (or degree/educational meetings) one per month.